top of page

 This novel reminded me strongly of the Forsyte Saga by John Galsworthy.
 They were written roughly the same time (the first Forsyte novel came out in 1906) and both follow a family's decline over generations.

 I enjoyed a lot of the novel.
 However, it is very religious which I did not enjoy at all.
-Also there are a few hanging threads that are never resolved (like Tony's first love, then medical student).
+Also there are a few hanging threads that are never resolved (like Tony's first love, the medical student).
 And there's antisemitism, but it isn't terribly overt.

 In all, it is a great representation of family trauma and how your ancestors impact your life even if you never met them directly, because they live on in you and your family.